fusoya59/selfhost-website-g-c-cf/README.md

 Windows environment.

 # Steps
+## Run your web service
+Startup your webservice like Jellyfin or Photoprism.
+This is your `<target>`.

 ## Router configuration
 1. Assign / reserve a static IP for your host machine.
 2. Forward port 443 to this IP.